 The B.A.I.S. degree with a major in Social Work is the best degree option at MSPS for those interested specifically in a career in social work.
 Students pursuing the major in Social Work follow the B.A.I.S. curriculum, incorporating 54 credits of designated courses in the field of social work as part of the requirements.

-[Note: The Social Work program includes numerous courses offered by CUA's National Catholic School of Social Service (NCSSS).
-These courses require a flexible schedule and a higher (NCSSS) tuition rate.
+The Social Work program includes courses offered by CUA's National Catholic School of Social Service (NCSSS).
 Because of the cooperative arrangement between MSPS and NCSSS, graduates of the Social Work program may be eligible for advanced standing in the M.S.W. program offered by NCSSS.]